 This guide to The Slides at Whiteface is intended to share information and stoke about some of the best sidecountry in the east.
-It is not intended as a recommendation for any person or group to ski the Slides.
+It is not intended as a map or a recommendation for any person or group to ski the Slides.

 The Whiteface Slides offer some of the most unique lift-accessed skiing in the East.
 The Slides are a series of steep, narrow chutes through a largely unmaintained portion of the mountain that send skiers over frozen waterfalls, off rock ledges and through powder-filled tree lined gullies.